The Council adopts a proposal when the following conditions are met:

 When a proposal is approved but the votes against represent 55% or more of the votes (of either conditions mentioned above) required to block a proposal those member states who voted against may call to postpone a decision.
 The Council then proceeds to find a satisfactory solution that meets the objections raised by opposing member states, within a reasonable time.

 In a number of policy areas not all member states participate.
 In such cases only those member states that are subject to European decision-making may cast a vote.
-A proposal is adopted by qualified majority, determined by the set of rules that will be commonplace from November 2014 onwards.
+A proposal is adopted by qualified majority, and the threshold for attaining a qualified majority is recalculated to match the member states concerned.

 This voting method is the method of voting used in the Council of Ministers, unless it stated otherwise in the European Treaties.